neelanjan00/neelanjan00/README.md

 <img align="right" src="./octocat.gif" width="115px" />

-Neelanjan Manna is a Software Engineer at [Harness](https://harness.io/).
+Neelanjan Manna is a Software Engineer at [Abormal AI](https://abnormal.ai/).
 He is a maintainer of the CNCF [LitmusChaos](https://litmuschaos.io/) project, a chaos engineering orchestration framework for validating the resiliency of cloud-native environments.
-He contributes to the development of emerging technologies including chaos engineering, distributed applications, and Kubernetes applications at Harness.

 <br />